Yangxinsix/myqueue/docs/workflows.rst

 =========

-The :ref:`workflow <workflow>` subcommand combined with a :ref:`workflow script` can be used to run several similar tasks in several folders.
+The :ref:`workflow <workflow>` subcommand combined with a :ref:`workflow script` can be used to run sequences of tasks in several folders.
 The script describes the tasks, their requirements and dependencies.

 Example from real life: